Careno Crag Rock Climbing

 To reach Careno, park at the Snow Creek trailhead.
 For the easiest approach, hike back along the road for approximately 0.1 miles, looking for a driveway with a sign "Hikers and Climbers Enter at Your Own Risk".
 A previous approach on "public?" land seems to have been lost, and this driveway is now the easiest access to public land at the base of the cliff.
 Hike straight up the driveway to a retaining wall and look for a trail heading up and right to the crags above.
 Follow the trail up past several minor crags to the base of Careno (you will pass a sign when you enter public land soon after leaving the driveway).
 The approach to Careno takes about 30 minutes.
 As with all access on private land, walk softly and treat the owners with respect.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Careno Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Careno Crag:

 Featured Route For Careno Crag

 Pumpline 5.11a 6c 22 VII+ 22 E3 5c Washington